-This resolution links to many concepts and activities described in UNEP's Programme of Work at a general level, and to a limited extent to activities already being undertaken with existing resources.
-The initial costing based on the approved resolution suggested additional resources would be required on staff (Divisions + Regional and country offices) corresponding to about six full time equivalents in total, across different offices; as well as activities costed to about 5.5 million USD in total (over 4 years) to provide basic support to country action plans and studies.
-To date, most of the support from UNEP has been delivered with resources already within the Programme of Work, and only about 210,000 USD have been specifically mobilised to support legislative guidance on single-use plastic products (OP8b) and the meta-analyses of Life Cycle Assessment studies of single-use plastic products (OP8c).
+This resolution links to concepts and activities described in UNEP's Programme of Work at a general level, and to a limited extent to activities already being undertaken with existing resources.
+The initial costing based on the approved resolution suggested additional resources are required on staff (Divisions + Regional and country offices): ca. 6FTE in total across different offices, as well as activities: ca. 5.5M USD in total (over 4 years), for basic support to country action plans and studies.
+To date, most of the support from UNEP has been delivered with resources already within the PoW, and only about 210,000 USD have been specifically mobilised to support legislative guidance on single-use plastic products (OP8b) and the meta-analyses of LCA studies of single-use plastic products (OP8c).

-Progress update:
+Progress:

-In terms of OP8a, UNEP supports, since 2008, the development and implementation of regional and national action plans for marine litter prevention in 13 out of 18 regional seas, which may inform actions on single use plastic products.
-More specifically, the Secretariat of the Cartagena Convention contributed to relevant reports on marine pollution, providing detailed analysis on the sources, quantities and impacts of solid waste and plastics in the wider Caribbean Region, and policy recommendations for improving solid waste and plastics management.
+In terms of OP8a, UNEP supports since 2008 the development and implementation of regional and national action plans for marine litter prevention in 13 out of 18 regional seas, which may inform actions on single use plastic products.
+More specifically, the Secretariat of the Cartagena Convention (UNEP) contributed to relevant reports on marine pollution, providing detailed analysis on the sources, quantities and impacts of solid waste and plastics in the Wider Caribbean Region, and policy recommendations for improving solid waste and plastics management.
 Similar support is being delivered via the Abidjan Convention Secretariat in the South-East Atlantic region, to deliver a study for Prevention and Management of Marine Litter in Western, Central and Southern Africa.
 In India, projects funded by the Norwegian and Japanese governments are underway.
-One aim is to improve the management of marine plastic pollution and support India to engage globally on this issue.
+One aims to improve the management of marine plastic pollution and support India to engage globally on this issue.
 A second project in India aims to identify sources and pathways of major plastic leakages in rivers, and to conduct stakeholder engagement towards plastic waste leakage reduction.

-The National Plastic Waste Reduction Plan for Indonesia was co-drafted by the UNEP International Environmental Technology Centre under the leadership of the Ministry of Environment and Forestry and the involvement of key stakeholders; it gives policy directions and specific targets to accelerate the reduction of plastic waste generation and increase plastic waste recycling based on circular economy.
+The National Plastic Waste Reduction Plan for Indonesia was co-drafted by UNEP-IETC under the leadership of the Ministry of Environment and Forestry and the involvement of key stakeholders; it gives policy directions and specific targets to accelerate the reduction of plastic waste generation and increase plastic waste recycling based on circular economy.
 The targeted technical assistance also assisted four local governments in the Lake Toba region in Indonesia to develop local solid waste management plans.

-In the Mediterranean, two regional guidelines have been developed addressing phasing out of single-use plastic bags and reducing single use of plastic through public procurement.
+In the Mediterranean, two regional guidelines have been developed addressing phasing out of singleuse plastic bags and reducing single use of plastic through public procurement.
 The guidelines on phasing out of single-use plastic bags were adopted by the Contracting Parties at COP 21, in Naples, Italy, December 2019.
 Specific support was delivered by UNEP/MAP to Tunisia, Lebanon, Egypt and Morocco.